 The Seller and VR work together developing a marketing plan unique to the business.
 The marketing plan is then implemented by VR through multiple venues including our own global network, many other business related websites, print and direct mail.

-VR then qualifies and educates all prospective buyers to minimize unnecessary exposure and disruption of the business as well as to insure the buyer is qualified to operate and financially afford the business.
+VR then screens and educates all prospective buyers to minimize unnecessary exposure and disruption of the business and to insure the buyer can financially afford the business.

-Once qualified and confidentiality is secured, VR will present the business, arrange meetings to show the business and solicit offers from the prospective buyers.
+Once a buyer is screened and confidentiality is secured, VR will present the business, arrange meetings to show the business and solicit offers from the prospective buyers.

 We encourage buyers to write a fair offer accompanied with an earnest money check.
-Our “offer to purchase” form is proven over thousands of transactions, protecting your interests as well as those of the buyer.
+Our “offer sheet” form is proven over many transactions, protecting your interests as well as those of the buyer.
 We present the offer to you, along with detailed information on the background of the prospective buyer.

 You may accept the offer as presented or leverage our expertise to help you structure a counter-offer.